-MASG 2297 Clinical Massage Practicum and Internship, 3 credits
+MASG 2298 Clinical Massage Internship, 2 credits

-Pre- or co-requisite: MASG 2108
+Co-requisite: MASG 2108, MASG 2296

 This is the capstone course to the Therapeutic Massage Program.
 The internship is an individually-designed, industry-based learning experience, approved by the faculty and the on-site supervisor, in a setting consistent with the student's program goals in which the student can integrate skills and knowledge gained in the program.
+Students perform therapeutic massage duties in an external clinical setting for a combined 120 hours of hands-on practicum with MASG 2296.
 (CR-fall)